combogenomics/medusa-webapp/README.md

 Create a production.py file which can then be used to override the settings.py debug options.

-You may want to tweak the atd deamon parameters to change the load and delay scheduling
+You may want to tweak the atd deamon parameters to change the load and delay scheduling (tested on Debian 3.16)

-    sudo systemctl edit atd
+    sudo vim /lib/systemd/system/atd.service

 And then introduce the following edits: